greezybacon/mcontrol/doc/cli-test.md

 The current location of the test is saved on the stack.
 If a `return` command is encountered, script execution will resume with the following command.

+The call command can be used to treat the label as a function by passing arguments with the `with` statement.
+Following the `with` statement should be a list of space-separated variable name and value pairs.
+The variables will be defined to have the given value in the target label.
+Any valid Python expression is welcome as the target value of a variable argument.
+If the variable exists in the current scope, its value in the current scope will not be modified by the `call` command.

+The value of the `return` command can be captured if the `call` command is used as a bracketed sub-command, for instance

+    if [call safety-check with n=3]
+        abort "No longer safe to operate"

 count
 -----